Welcome to WEPP Wiki

 Quick Start

-The following steps will download a real wastewater RSVA dataset and analyze it with WEPP.
+The following steps will download real wastewater datasets and analyze them using WEPP.

 mkdir -p data/RSVA_real